onthegocode/cursorify.github.io/docs/quick-start.md

 And that's it!
 It's really simple, isn't it?

-If you want to change the options of the default cursor, you can refer to [Default options](./default-options.md).
+If you want to change the options of the default cursor, you can refer to [Cursorify options](./cursorify-options.md).

 If you want to apply styles to the cursor, you can refer to [Apply cursor style](./apply-cursor-style.md).

-And if you want to create your own cursor component, you can check out [Create custom cursor](./create-custom-cursor.md)!
+And if you want to apply custom cursor component, you can check out [Custom cursor](./custom-cursor.md)!